Dewalt-arch/pimpmyadlab/readme.md

   - **H**  to only Download and extract sharphound.zip and extract sharphound.exe
   - **X**  to exit the menu

-# Updated June 10, 2023
+# Updated March 20, 2024
- - added function get_sharphound to dc and workstation setup
+ - added error handling in fix_workstationdns function
- - added standalone Menu option H

 # Domain Controller Instructions:
  HYDRA-DC Domain Controller
  (Windows 2019 or 2022 Server, Standard Eval Desktop Experience)